 - 1. I'll now describe the SIA algorithm. - 2.
 SIA takes a multidimensional dataset as input and finds for every possible vector the largest pattern in the dataset that can be translated by that vector to give another pattern in the dataset. - 3.
 For example, if we consider this dataset here, then the largest pattern that can be translated by the vector $\langle 1, 0 \rangle$ is the pattern $\{a, b, d\}$. - 4.
-And the largest pattern that can be translated by the vector $\langle 1, 1 \rangle$ is the pattern $\{a, c\}$. - 5.
+And the largest pattern that can be translated by the vector (1, 1) is the pattern $\{a, c\}$. - 5.
 We say that a pattern is translatable by a vector if it can be translated by the vector to give another pattern in the dataset. - 6.
 And we say that the maximal translatable pattern or MTP for a vector is the largest pattern that can be translated by the vector to give another pattern in the dataset. - 7.
 SIA discovers all the non-empty MTPs in a dataset and it does it like this: - 8.
 First, the dataset is sorted. - 9.
 Then the algorithm constructs this table here which we call the vector table for the dataset.
 A cell in the table contains the vector from the datapoint at the head of the column of that cell to the datapoint at the head of the row for that cell.
 [GIVE EXAMPLE.] - 10.
 SIA computes all the values in this table below the leading diagonal as shown here.
 In other words, it computes for each datapoint all the vectors from that datapoint to every other datapoint in the dataset greater than it. - 11.
 Note that each of these vectors is stored with a pointer that points back to the "origin" datapoint for which it was computed (that is, the datapoint at the top of its column). - 12.
-Because the dataset has been sorted, the vectors increase as you descend the column and decrease as you move from left to right across a row. - 13.
-Having constructed this table, SIA then simply sorts the vectors in the table using a slightly modified version of merge sort to give a list like this one here on the right-hand side. - 14.
+SIA then simply sorts the vectors in the table using a slightly modified version of merge sort that takes advantage of the fact that the columns in this table are already sorted. - 13.
+This results in a list like this one here on the right-hand side. - 14.
 Note that each vector in this list is still linked to the datapoint at the head of its column in the vector table.
 Simply reading off all the datapoints attached to the adjacent occurrences of a given vector in this list gives us the maximal translatable pattern for that vector. - 15.
 The complete set of non-empty maximal translatable patterns can be obtained simply by scanning the list once, reading off the attached datapoints and starting a new pattern each time the vector changes.
 Each box in the right-hand column of the list corresponds to a maximal translatable pattern.

 - 16. The most expensive step in this process is sorting the vectors which can be done in a worst-case running time of $O(kn^2 \log_2 n)$ for a k-dimensional dataset of size n. - 17.
-The space complexity of the algorithm is $O(kn^2)$. - 18.
-I understand that Costas's group has developed ways of sorting in a worst-case running time of $O(n \log_2 \log_2 n)$.
-If this could be applied to sorting vectors like this then that would mean that we could reduce the worst-case running time of SIA to $O(kn^2 \log \log n)$.
+The space complexity of the algorithm is $O(kn^2)$.